-- 2.209 Sidewalks - a.
-Sidewalks shall be a minimum of 4 inches of concrete over 2 inches of base rock. - b.
-The maximum cross slope shall be 2-percent. - c.
-With regard to obstructions such as mailboxes, sign posts, power poles, etc., the minimum horizontal clearance on a sidewalk shall be 32 inches for a maximum length of 24".
-Minimum clear width of an accessible route is 36".
-The vertical clearance shall be a minimum of 7-feet. - d.
-Sidewalks are intended to be within the right-of-way.
-In special circumstances the City may allow them to be outside of the right-of-way, but they then must be within a dedicated easement. - e.
-Handrails or fences may be required should there be vertical drops next to the sidewalk of 6-inches or more, or there are steep slopes next to the sidewalk. - f.
-One sidewalk ramp meeting Americans with Disabilities Acts (ADA) requirements shall be located at each corner.
-In areas with greater than 1,000 trips per day, two sidewalk ramps meeting (ADA) standards shall be located at each corner.
+Sidewalks shall be a minimum of 4 inches of concrete over 2 inches of base rock.

+- b.
+The maximum cross slope shall be 2-percent and the design slope shall be 1.50%. - c.
+Concerning obstructions, such as mailboxes, signs posts, power poles, etc., the minimum horizontal clearance on a sidewalk, for an accessible route, shall be 48".
+The minimum vertical clearance shall be 7-feet. - d.
+Sidewalks are intended to be within the Right-of-Way.
+In special circumstances, the City may allow sidewalks to be outside of the Rightof-Way, but they must be within a dedicated easement. - e.
+Handrails or fences may be required on sidewalks adjacent to a steep slope or a vertical drop of six inches or more. - f.
+One sidewalk ramp meeting Americans with Disabilities Acts (ADA) requirements shall be located at each corner of an intersection where two through roads meet (crossroads).
+In areas with greater than 1,000 trips per day, two sidewalk ramps meeting (ADA) standards shall be located at each corner of a crossroads.
 Mid-block sidewalk ramps may be required where there are pedestrian facilities.
-Other factors may dictate the location of ramps. - 2.210 Curb & Gutter - a.
-A standard curb shall be used.
-It shall be 16-inches deep and have a 6inch face with a 1-inch radius, 6-inches wide at the top and 9-inches wide at the bottom. - b.
-Mountable curbs will not be used unless approved by the City Administrator or designee in special circumstances such as developments with townhouses where 90% of the frontage is driveway. - c.
-Monolithic curb and gutters are not required, but may be used. - 2.211 Driveways - a.
+Other factors may dictate the location of ramps.

+2.210 Curb & Gutter

+- a.
+A standard monolithic curb and gutter shall be used.
+It shall be 12-inches deep, have an 18-inches pan with a 1-inch radius, and be 6-inches wide at the top. - b.
+Mountable curbs shall not be used unless approved by the City Administrator or designee.
+For a mountable curb to be permitted, a special circumstance must exist, like a development with townhouses where 90% of the frontage is the driveway. - c.
+A standard curb may not be used without consent from the City of Canby Public Works Department.

+2.211 Driveways

+- a.
 Access to private property shall be permitted with the use of driveway curb cuts.
-The access points with the street shall be the minimum necessary to provide access while not inhibiting the safe circulation and carrying capacity of the street.
+The access points with the street shall be the minimum necessary to provide access and must not inhibit the safe circulation and carrying capacity of the street.
 Driveways shall meet all applicable guidelines of the Americans with Disabilities Act (ADA). - b.
-Driveways shall be limited to one per property except for certain uses which include large commercial uses such as large box stores, large public uses such as schools and parks, drive through facilities, property with a frontage of over 250-feet and similar uses. - c.
+Driveways shall be limited to one per property except for certain uses which include: - 1. large commercial uses such as large box stores, - 2. large public uses such as schools and parks, - 3. drive-through facilities, - 4. property with a frontage of over 250-feet - c.
 Double frontage lots and corner lots may be limited to access from a single street, usually the lower classification street.
-Single family residential shall not have access onto arterials, and shall have access onto collectors only if there is no other option. - d.
-If additional driveways are approved by the City Administrator or designee, a finding shall be made that no eminent traffic hazard would result and impacts on through traffic would be minimal.
-Restrictions may be imposed on additional driveways, such as limited turn movements, shared access between uses, closure of existing driveways, or other access management actions.
+Single family residential lots shall not have access to arterials and shall have access to collectors only if there is no other option. - d.
+For additional driveways to be approved by the City Administrator or designee, a finding shall be made that no eminent traffic hazard would result.
+Furthermore, impacts on through traffic must be minimal.
+Restrictions may be imposed on additional driveways.
+These restrictions may include limited turn movements, shared access between uses, closure of existing driveways, or other access management actions.

 - e.
-Within commercial, industrial, and multi-family areas, shared driveways and internal access between similar uses are encouraged to reduce the access points to the higher classified roadways, to improve internal site circulation, and to reduce local trips or movements on the street system.
+Within commercial, industrial, and multi-family areas, shared driveways and internal access between similar uses are encouraged to 1) reduce the access points to the higher classified roadways 2) improve internal site circulation, 3) reduce local trips on the street system.
 Shared driveways or internal access between uses will be established by means of common access easements at the time of development. - f.
 Driveway widths shall be as shown on the following table.